Obtain the SharePoint credentials you need to add a SharePoint Dataset to your Data Pool

 Microsoft Entra ID Account with published SharePoint Sites

-Once the Data Pool processes the SharePoint Sites (including its pages and nested files) — the AI Chatbot can refer to the SharePoint Dataset as a knowledge source.
+Once the Data Pool processes the SharePoint Sites (including their pages and nested files), the AI Chatbot can refer to the SharePoint Dataset as a knowledge source.

 The Data Pool’s SharePoint Datasets support these formats: